rabbitmq/rabbitmq-website/site/production-checklist.md

  * Nodes hosting RabbitMQ should have at least <strong>256 MiB</strong> of memory available at all times.
 Deployments that use [quorum queues](/quorum-queues.html), [Shovel](/shovel.html) and [Federation](/federation.html) may need more.
- * The recommended `vm_memory_high_watermark` range is `0.40 to 0.7`
+ * The recommended `vm_memory_high_watermark` range is `0.4 to 0.7`
- * Values above `0.7` should be used with care and with solid [kernel metric monitoring](/monitoring.html) in place.
+ * Values above `0.7` should be used with care and with solid [memory usage](/memory-use.html) and infrastructure-level [monitoring](/monitoring.html) in place.
    The OS and file system must be left with at least 30% of the memory, otherwise performance may degrade severely due to paging.

+These are some very broad-stroked guidelines.
-As with every tuning, benchmarking and measuring are required to find the best setting for your environment and workload.
+As with every tuning scenario, monitoring, benchmarking and measuring are required to find the best setting for the environment and workload.

-[Learn more about RabbitMQ &amp; system memory](/memory.html) in a separate guide.
+Learn more about [RabbitMQ and system memory](/memory.html) in a separate guide.

 ### <a id="resource-limits-disk-space" class="anchor" href="#resource-limits-disk-space">Disk Space</a>